 At Parks Property Management, we have only had one eviction in the six years that we’ve been providing professional property management to Brentwood and the surrounding areas.
-We believe that’s due to our strict screening process and our outstanding communication with tenants.
 Evictions should be rare, and they should be a last resort when you need to remove tenants who aren’t paying the rent or taking care of the property.

 Most California evictions are due to nonpayment of rent.
 If your tenant has not paid rent and the grace period has come and gone, you must serve a written notice before you start the eviction process.
-This is a Three Day Notice to Pay or Quit.
-It officially informs your tenants that rent is late and they have three business days to either pay the overdue rent or vacate the home.
+The Three Day Notice to Pay or Quit officially informs your tenants that rent is late and they have three business days to either pay the overdue rent or vacate the home.

 Filing for an Unlawful Detainer